h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 3. Set reasonable thresholds for each metric
 4. Apply your metrics to a tree with 7 nodes and depth 4
 5. If you want to create a single "complexity score" that combines all three metrics, how would you weight them?
-6. You're building this tool for a company that builds trees for different industries (finance, healthcare, retail).
-How would you adapt your metrics for each domain?
-7. Calculate the complexity score for a tree that grows from 3 to 7 nodes over time.
+6. Calculate the complexity score for a tree that grows from 3 to 7 nodes over time.

 For a detailed explanation of this question, see [Question 22: Tree Complexity Calculator](L6_4_22_explanation.md).